Pounds and Prejudice: Bank of England puts Jane Austen on banknote

-LONDON British 19th century novelist Jane Austen will become the face of the new 10 pound note, the Bank of England said on Wednesday, defusing criticism that women are under-represented on the country's currency.
+LONDON Nineteenth century novelist Jane Austen will become the face of the new 10 pound note, the Bank of England said on Wednesday, defusing criticism that women are under-represented on the country's currency.

-The writer of classics such as "Pride and Prejudice", "Sense and Sensibility" and "Emma" will replace naturalist Charles Darwin on the reverse of Britain's most popular banknote.
+The writer of classics such as "Pride and Prejudice", "Sense and Sensibility" and "Emma" will replace naturalist Charles Darwin in 2016.

-Mark Carney, the first foreigner to head the bank in its 319-year history, praised Austen as "one of the greatest writers in English literature" and said the choice of future banknote characters would be reviewed to ensure a row of this sort did not erupt again.
+Mark Carney, the first foreigner to head the bank in its 319-year history, said steps would be taken to ensure tensions of this sort did not erupt again.

-"We believe that our notes should celebrate the full diversity of great British historical figures and their contributions in a wide range of fields," he told a gathering at the Jane Austen House Museum in Chawton, the 17th century house where the author wrote some of her best-known novels.
+"We believe that our notes should celebrate the full diversity of great British historical figures and their contributions in a wide range of fields," he said.

 "We want people to have confidence in our commitment to diversity.
 That is why I am today announcing a review of the selection process for future banknote characters."

-Carney, who headed the Bank of Canada before taking the helm of Britain's central bank on July 1, is keen to assert his reformist credentials in an antiquated institution where doormen still dress in top hats and pink tail-coats.
+The former Canadian central bank governor is keen to assert his reformist credentials in an antiquated institution where doormen still dress in top hats and pink tail-coats.

 Whether Carney, who has four daughters, will succeed in redressing the gender imbalance on the bank's monetary policy committee remains to be seen.
 The nine-strong body has been male-only since May 2010, and only four women have served on the committee since its creation in 1997.